JuliaPluto/Malt.jl/doc/src/index.md

 ## Calling Functions

-The easiest way to execute code in a worker is with the `remotecall*` functions.
+The easiest way to execute code in a worker is with the `remote_call*` functions.

 Depending on the computation you want to perform, you might want to get the result synchronously or asynchronously; you might want to store the result or throw it away.